Legacy Nautical School

 Level I – Recreational Boating Class

-The boating class is a 4 hour comprehensive water school covering all aspects of boating on single engine pleasure boats.
+The recreational boating class is a 4 hour comprehensive water school covering all aspects of boating on single engine pleasure boats.
 Before coming to the class, students will be given a workbook to study.
 On water training includes comprehensive understanding of marine charts and navigation, confident docking in all conditions, anchoring (traditional and backing up to a beach) open water drills, man overboard drills, problem resolution, emergency protocol, boating safety protocol, club protocol, and study of the local waterways.
 Students will learn the systems and features of the large bowriders (customized for non-members).
 Students are required to pass the Level I written and water tests in order to take out any Legacy boats.
-Written tests must be completed prior to the on water portion of the training.

 Level I – Offshore Boating Class

 Level I Offshore certification covers use of the single engine offshore fishing fleet up to 30 miles offshore and 50 miles from the pass.
 The concentration of this class is boating safety in the offshore environment and operation of the boats fishing electronics.
 In this 3.5 hour on water class, students will practice docking, backing into a slip, navigating the pass, learning to run the vessel at maximum efficiency and will discuss offshore weather and tides.
 During the electronics portion of the class, students will practice use of the fish finder, gaining an understanding of reading the bottom.
 Students will practice use of the GPS by navigating to a fishing spot on the GPS, marking spots they discover, adding their own spots and holding over a spot.
+In addition, students will practice deploying and stowing the trolling motor and practice using the trolling motor to hold over a fishing spot.
 Once a student completes this class, they have use of all the single engine boats in the offshore fleet.

 Level IIA – Twin Engine Class